Gwenyth Chao

 Gwenyth received an MFA at Emily Carr University of Art + Design in 2023, and previously completed undergraduate studies at the University of Guelph, and her interdisciplinary practice has been developed and shared in contexts of—or pairing—art and science, including as a contributing artist to Leaning Out of Windows (LOoW), a four-year project co-investigated by Ingrid Koenig and Dr. Randy Lee Cutler (2016–2020).
 In 2024–2025 Gwenyth was an AICAD Post-Graduate Teaching Fellow, Foundation, at Pratt Institute in Brooklyn, working out of the Foundations Lab, a research and programming centre with a wide-ranging collection of natural and created object samples.
 On her return to Vancouver in fall 2025, a solo exhibition, /stāj/ 3.0, briefly transplanted Gwenyth’s lab-kitchen-studio—and practice-sharing workshops—to the former library space of Fort Langley Community Hall, organized by Fort Gallery, a mobile artist-run centre organizing site-specific projects across the Fraser Valley.

-Gwenyth's studio practice and her skill-sharing workshop in conjunction with this exhibition is directly supported by a BC Arts Council Individual Arts Grant: Visual Artists—as a self-funded project space paying A.1.1.1 Single work/Small sites Category 1 exhibition fees, ECHO-ECHO is grateful that the BC Arts Council offered the artist additional financial support for her time-intensive practice and ambitious installation here.
+Gwenyth's studio practice and her skill-sharing workshop in conjunction with this exhibition was directly supported by a BC Arts Council Individual Arts Grant: Visual Artists—as a self-funded project space paying CARFAC A.1.1.1 Single work/Small sites Category 1 exhibition fees, ECHO-ECHO is grateful that the BC Arts Council offered the artist additional financial support for her time-intensive practice and ambitious installation here.